-The preamble of the Indian Constitution promises justice social, economical and political.
+The Preamble of the Indian Constitution promises justice social, economic and political.
 To achieve the motto, it is expected for the judiciary to be impartial.
 The judges of the country are not obliged to give a decision according to the ruling party or government.
 Any kind of dominance is prohibited.

 Constitutional Provisions That Ensure an Independent Judiciary

-Here are five provisions that answer ‘why judiciary is free, independent, and pressure-free in India?’
+Here are five provisions that answer ‘why the judiciary is free, independent, and pressure-free in India?’

 1. Security of Tenure